ocharles/blog/posts/2014-12-03-pattern-synonyms.md

 ---
-title: 24 Days of GHC Extensions: Pattern Synonyms
+title: "24 Days of GHC Extensions: Pattern Synonyms"
 ---

 Continuing yesterday's theme of *binding* extensions, as I like to call them,